alialaba/budgety/README.md

 - more about private and public data, encapsulation and seperation of concern
 ## Setting up the first eventListener
 ### What you will learn
-- How to set up eventlistner for keypress
+- How to set up eventlistner for click and  keypress
 - How to use event object
 ## Reading input data
 ### What you will learn